1787 English cricket season

 A tile with Thomas Lord's profile in relief at St John's Wood tube station.

-The 1787 cricket season in England is noteworthy for the foundation of Marylebone Cricket Club (MCC) after the opening of Thomas Lord's first ground in the parish of Marylebone, north of London.
+The 1787 English cricket season is noted for the foundation of Marylebone Cricket Club (MCC), following the opening of Thomas Lord's first ground in the parish of Marylebone, north of London.
 MCC soon became the sport's governing body with the new ground as its feature venue.
-The first match known to have been played at Lord's was on Monday, 21 May, between the White Conduit Club and a Middlesex county team.
+The first match known to have been played at Lord's was on Monday, 21 May, between White Conduit Club and Middlesex.
 The first match known to involve a team representing MCC was against White Conduit on Monday, 30 July.
-Including these two, reports and/or match scorecards have survived of numerous eleven-a-side matches played in 1787.
-Eleven are retrospectively, but unofficially, recognised as first-class.
-(Note: Beginning in 1772, many eleven-a-side matches are retrospectively recognised as first-class, although that was an unofficial standard until May 1894 when it was formally defined by a meeting at Lord's of Marylebone Cricket Club and the county clubs which were then competing in the County Championship.
-The ruling was effective from the beginning of the 1895 season.
-For further information, see First-class cricket, Forms of cricket and History of cricket.)
+Including these two, reports and/or match scorecards have survived of numerous historically important eleven-a-side matches played in 1787.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

-There was one top-class six-a-side single wicket match, played at Lord's, between Kent and Hambledon.
+There was one six-a-side single wicket match, played at Lord's, between Kent and Hambledon.
 Among the season's leading players were batsmen James Aylward and John Small; fast bowler David Harris; and the all-rounders Billy Beldham, Thomas Taylor, Tom Walker and John Wells.
 The follow-on is first mentioned in sources, having been applied in a match at Hinckley between teams from Leicester and Coventry.